 Organized crime exists in Georgia but does not target tourists or foreign workers.
 The incidents that do occur (like the targeted murder in Vake in late 2025) are between parties who know each other.

-9. For NGO & Business Teams
+9. What Do NGO and Business Teams Need to Know?

 Duty of Care Checklist for Georgia Operations